marouenbg/VFFVA/docs/tutos/index.md

 # Tutorials

-First, make sure that VFFVA both in MATLAB is correctly installed.
+First, make sure that VFFVA.m in MATLAB is correctly installed.

 ## Comparison of the results of FVA and VFFVA